microsoft/promptflow/docs/how-to-guides/how-to-create-and-use-your-own-tool-package.md

           test()
       ```
   3. Run this script in your conda environment.
 This will return the metadata of all tools installed in your local environment, and you should verify that your tools are listed.
-* If you are using runtime with CI, try to restart your container with command `docker restart <container_name_or_id>` to see if the issue can be resolved.

 ### Why am I unable to upload package to PyPI?
 * Make sure that the entered username and password of your PyPI account are accurate.